-The Group's revenue from providing system implementation or integration services is recognized in the accounting period in which services are rendered.
+The Group's revenue from providing energy system design and implementation services is recognized in the accounting period in which services are rendered.
+For performance obligations that are satisfied over time, revenue is recognized based on the actual service provided to the end of the reporting period as a proportion of the total services to be provided.